 Monday through Friday we have a volunteer who helps interview the clients and issue information and or vouchers for our food bank, clothing or specific necessities for their home.
 That is from 9:00 am to Noon.
 It involves clients coming to a small foyer and receiving area where they present their picture ID and stated needs.
 The volunteer signs them in along with checking some appropriate info.
 Then the volunteer looks up that household for updating their file info and or printing the voucher for the above.
-Monday, Wednesday and Fridays are standard Food Bank days, while Tuesday and Thursdays are for clothing and other non-food items.

 Emergency needs for food items are handled as situation arises.
 Phone calls requiring general info are handled by the volunteer, but any major or specific requests are handled by the staff.
 Often the phone calls are from donors requesting our pick up services for donations.
 There are some hands on training done by current volunteers and staff.
 A basic understanding of how to key-board and use a mouse will be helpful, as well as a positive perspective on phone messaging or distressed folks seeking real help.
 Interior renovations will provide a new environment similar to a medical office and waiting area.
 This will naturally set up a more conducive work space for both confidentiality and building relationships in a more relaxed setting.